tjense25/METAFORA/README.md

 #run metafora with following command after updating config.yml file
 snakemake -pr --snakefile Metafora.snakefile --configfile config.yml --use-conda --profile <cluster_profile> --jobs 100
 ```

+# Disclaimer

+**Warning**: Metafora is still actively being developed, if you are testing it out and run into any problems or have specific feature requests, please reach out to me or submit issue! tannerj@stanford.edu :)